axiom-data-science/project-s2s-sea-ice-guidance/README.md

 `ak-ice-locs.csv` conatiners the locations of stations from which training data was extracted from CFS and models were trianed.

 The directory `station-data` includes the data extracted from CFS at the locations defined in `data/ak-ice-locs.csv`.

+A summary table of model RMSE per station is saved in `data/station-skill.txt`.

+A browesable Bokeh map of the stations and model skill is available in `data/station-map-rmse-mean.html`.

 ### Notebooks